King's Lynn services

 Trivia and History

 The original part of the service area was developed by Kelly's Kitchen and Petrofina in late 1988, at a cost of £1.5 million, at what is known locally as the Pullover Roundabout.

 Kelly's Kitchen became the West Lynn branch of Little Chef almost immediately.
 In February 2012, it was deemed to be under-performing and closed.
 In 2013, the restaurant reopened as a McDonald's Drive Thru.

 Meanwhile there was another branch about two miles to the east.
-The King's Lynn branch of Little Chef opened about a year earlier, probably hoping to compete with Kelly's Kitchen.
+The King's Lynn branch of Little Chef opened on 22 March 1988, probably hoping to compete with Kelly's Kitchen.
 It lasted until 1996 when it was closed in favour of the larger West Lynn branch (although the King's Lynn branch was briefly brought back as a Burger King).

-Plans for a new development, known as 'Freebridge Park', were granted permission in April 2019 which utilises the land surrounding the hotel access road adjacent to the service area.
-These plans include 6 retail units, 4 industrial units and 2 drive-thru units situated directly behind the McDonald's restaurant adjacent to Clenchwarton Road, named on the plans as a Costa Drive Thru and a KFC Drive Thru.
+A new development, known as 'Freebridge Park', was granted planning permislsion in April 2019.
+It utilises the land surrounding the hotel access road adjacent to the service area.
+These plans include six retail units, four industrial units and two drive-thru units situated directly behind the McDonald's restaurant adjacent to Clenchwarton Road.
+The drive thrus were named as a Costa Drive Thru and a KFC Drive Thru.

 Further plans were submitted in October 2020 for the north-east corner of the development to be developed into a new Highways England depot with salt barn as opposed to the 6 retail units that were proposed in the 2018 application.
 A decision is set to be made on this application in Summer 2021.